In response to COVID-19, SHS provides medical services

 - SF City Clinic online prescription click on Plan B and follow instructions to send a prescription to a nearby pharmacy.
 You can use your FamilyPACT card to receive Plan B at no cost to you.

-- OR you may purchase the test from the SHS Pharmacy;
+- You may purchase the test from the SHS Pharmacy;

 - Counseling regarding options and referrals for services